Garbaz/rpnfl/ideas.md

 } = add
 ```

-_Note:_ This is probably not a good feature for this language, but maybe interesting to explore in itself.
+观: This is probably not a good feature for this language, but maybe interesting to explore in itself.
 Maybe something like: A lambda calculus-style minimal programming language where $n refers to super-scopes and %n to arguments. to the current scope.
 Or perhaps rather we refer the m-th argument of the n-th scope with $n.m? (目[scope-lambda-calc](/scope-lambda-calc))

 ## Constants as functions